Minimum Wage

 Q. What can an employee do if their employer retaliates against them after the employee informs the employer that they are going to file a wage claim?

-A. If an employer discriminates or retaliates against an employee in any manner (for example, discharges the employee) because the employee filed a wage claim or threats to file a wage claim with the Labor Commissioner, the employee can file a discrimination-retaliation complaint with the Labor Commissioner's Office, file a lawsuit in court against your employer.
+A. Consult with an experienced employment law attorney if an employer discriminates or retaliates against the employee in any manner because the employee filed a wage claim or threats to file a wage claim with the Labor Commissioner.

 If you have any further questions about minimum wage or compensation, or you need legal representation once a claim has been filed, contact me at (916) 333-4653 or Stephen_Fiegel_ESQ@comcast.net for a FREE confidential consultation to learn more.